Nandamuri Balakrishna: 1974-1986: Early years and family dramas

-1987–1999
+1987–1999: Mass films and rise to prominence

 In 1987, Balakrishna acted in a dual role in the film Apoorva Sahodarulu, directed by K. Raghavendra Rao.
 In the same year, he starred in President Gari Abbai, directed by T. Rama Rao and Muvva Gopaludu, by Kodi Ramakrishna.
 His other films like Inspector Pratap, Bharatamlo Bala Chandrudu, Tiragabadda Telugubidda, Raktabhishekam were also successful at the box office.
 In 1989, he paired with Vijayashanti in Muddula Mavayya directed by Kodi Ramakrishna.
 In 1990, he acted in Nari Nari Naduma Murari, directed by A. Kodandarami Reddy, alongside Shobana and Nirosha.
 In the same year, he appeared in B. Gopal's Lorry Driver, opposite Vijayashanti.

 In 1991, he acted in science fiction film Aditya 369, directed by Singeetam Srinivasa Rao.
 This was the only science fiction film in Telugu cinema during that period of time.
 He then had two releases in 1992, Dharma Kshetram with Divya Bharathi and Rowdy Inspector, directed by B. Gopal.
 In 1993, he had two releases on the same day, which are Nippu Ravva, alongside Shobana and Vijayashanti, directed by A. Kodandarami Reddy; Bangaru Bullodu, alongside Raveena Tandon and Ramya Krishna, directed by Ravi Raja Pinisetty.
 His next appearance was a role in Bhairava Dweepam in 1994, directed by Singeetam Srinivasa Rao.
 In Brahmarshi Viswamitra, directed by NTR, he played as Satya Harischandra and Dushyanta.
 Between 1994 and 1999, he acted in movies such as Bobbili Simham, Vamsanikokkadu, Peddannayya and moderate successes such as Top Hero, Muddula Mogudu, Maato Pettukoku, Raana and Pavitra Prema.
 In the year 1999, he acted in B. Gopal's action film Samarasimha Reddy, opposite Simran and Anjala Zhaveri.